xolox/vim-notes/README.md

 If you execute the `:RecentNotes` command it will open a Vim buffer that lists all your notes grouped by the day they were edited, starting with your most recently edited note.
 If you pass an argument to `:RecentNotes` it will filter the list of notes by matching the title of each note against the argument which is interpreted as a Vim pattern.

+## Other plug-ins that work well with the notes plug-in

+ * The [utl.vim] [utl] universal text linking plug-in enables links between your notes, other local files and remote resources like web pages
+ * My [shell.vim] [shell] plug-in also enables easy navigation between your notes and environment like local files and directories, web pages and e-mail addresses
+ * The [VOoM] [voom] outlining plug-in should work well for notes if you use the Markdown style headers starting with `#`, however it has been reported that this combination may not always work so well in practice (sometimes losing notes!)

 ## Contact

 If you have questions, bug reports, suggestions, etc. the author can be contacted at <peter@peterodding.com>.
 The latest version is available at <http://peterodding.com/code/vim/notes/> and <http://github.com/xolox/vim-notes>.
 If you like the script please vote for it on [Vim Online] [vim_online].